Shillingzheng/Gitbook/solutions/billing.md

 The ability to immediately send one-time crypto invoices via email or link can be practical in many different cases.

-MixPay is a perfect crypto payment for crypto ebilling, which provides the following benefits.
+MixPay is a perfect crypto payment for crypto ebilling, which provides the following [benefits](getting-started/features.md).

-* Global - Accept payment from anywhere in the world.
-* Fast - Lightning fast experience.
-* Secure - All assets are stored in a secure [Mixin Network](https://mixin.one/snapshots).
-* Free - Zero gas [fee](fees.md) via [Mixin Messenger](https://mixin.one/messenger).
-* Powerful - Support 10+ blockchains, 20+ cryptocurrencies and growing.
-* Flexible - Set your preferred cryptocurrency or fiat currency for settlement.
-* Integrable - Provide flexible developer APIs to meet various needs.

 All payment details, contacts, as well as paid and unpaid bills, can be tracked in MixPay.